mallikasethi/ideMERN/Readme.md

 1) Clone it to your system
   git clone https://github.com/mallikasethi/ideMERN.git
-2) Go to ide-client and then run npm install and npm start cd ide-client npm install npm start
+2) Go to ide-client and then run npm install and npm start- COMMANDS cd ide-client npm install npm start
-3) Go to ide-server and then run npm install and npm run dev cd ide-server npm install npm run dev
+3) Go to ide-server and then run npm install and npm run dev- COMMANDS cd ide-server npm install npm run dev